Spicy Cherry Tomato Sauce

 On ice cream!
 Just kidding.
 But it is amazing on so many dishes.
 Here are a few suggestions.

 - With fish.
-When the sauce is almost complete, add seasoned mild fish (no skin), spoon over sauce, cover and cook and medium low for 6-8 minutes depending on the thickness of the fish.
+When the sauce is almost complete, add seasoned mild fish (no skin), spoon over sauce, cover and cook at medium low heat for 6-8 minutes depending on the thickness of the fish.
 Alternatively, roast salmon and spoon on the sauce (pictured below).
+Or check out another yummy recipe for baked fish fillets with cherry tomato sauce.

 - Drizzled over grilled or roasted vegetables like eggplant, zucchini or mushrooms.